CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/variables.md

 # Input/Output Variable Mapping

-To improve the reusability of source code and business logic, Camunda 7 offers input/output mapping of process variables.
+To improve the reusability of source code and business logic, Operatonoffers input/output mapping of process variables.
 This can be used for tasks, events and subprocesses.

-In order to use the variable mapping, the Camunda extension element [inputOutput][] has to be added to the element.
+In order to use the variable mapping, the Operaton extension element [inputOutput][] has to be added to the element.
 It can contain multiple [inputParameter][] and [outputParameter][] elements that specify which variables should be mapped.
 The `name` attribute of an [inputParameter][] denotes the variable name inside the activity (a local variable to be created), whereas the `name` attribute of an [outputParameter][]